baohaojun/system-config/README.md

 ngit is an ncurses based UI to quickly select a git commit from a 'git log --online' output and press a key on it to perform a single action (Checkout, reword changelog, edit patch, etc).
+See screenshot below.
 Opens up vim editor when needed.
 Inspired by a grep frontend called ngp.
 It is similar in spirit to tgit but IMO requires way fewer key strokes and is not that complex of a code base.